wso2/product-sp/modules/integration/test-results-service/README.md

-# test-results-service - MS4FJ Service for Collectin Siddhi Events
+# test-results-service - MS4FJ Service for Collecting Siddhi Events

 The service can be used for validating events which received to siddhi and published from siddhi. has two main operations one for collecting(POST) events and another for retrieving(GET) those events